AkshayS21/Collaborate-and-Compete-Tennis-Project/report.md

 - Combination of traning steps and update frequency - I would like to try out different combinations of the max steps per episode and     the update frequency to see if it generates a higher and stable score.

 - Evaluate weights against another brain of the same environment - Currently the agents' objective is to balance the ball as long as       possible.
-But I would like to try out the trained weights against another brain ans see how it performs.
+But I would like to try out the trained weights against another brain and see how it performs.

 - I will also try to implement a MultiAgent version of the PPO algorithm and make it work.